Foam Concrete (FC)

 - Igloo made from snow.

-FC compared to all those other building products and “normal“ concrete, because you can make a house with less cement etc is less damaging to the environment.
+FC compared to all those other building products and “normal“ concrete, because you can make a house with less cement, thus less damaging to the environment.
 Simply because it takes a lot of energy to make Portland Cement.

 It is also one of the lowest cost building materials.
 If we can equate the costs directly with energy use than we are way on top of the list.